symbol/symbol-docs/source/guides/secretlock/atomic-cross-chain-swap-between-NEM-public-and-private-chain.rst

 Is the process atomic?
 **********************

-The process is atomic, but should be completed with lots of time before the deadlines:
+The process is atomic but should be completed with lots of time before the deadlines:

 * ✅ Bob does not want to announce TX2: Alice will receive her funds back after 94 hours.

 * ✅ Alice does not announce TX3: Bob will receive his refund after 84h.
 Alice will unlock her funds as well after 94 hours.

-* ⚠️Alice signs and announces TX3: Alice receives Bob funds.
+* ⚠️Alice signs and announces TX3: Alice receives Bob's funds.
 Bob will have enough time to sign TX4 because TX1's duration is longer than TX2's.

 * ⚠️A rollback rewrites the history: Alice and Bob have waited at least ``maxRollBackBlocks`` between each transaction confirmation.